seathasky/Dell-Inspiron-7567-OC/README.md

 Known issues:

+- IGPU only.
+1050ti disabled.
 - Audio pops during boot.
+No subwoofer.
-- Tested in Monterey, but wifi did not work and had long boot times.
+- Tested in Monterey.
+WIFI not functioning.

 ---